-The first day of our adventure will take us on the world-renowned Golden Circle Route – a trio of legendary attractions that are widely considered to be the best in Iceland.
+The first day of our adventure will take us on the world-renowned Golden Circle route – a trio of legendary attractions that are widely considered to be the best in Iceland.

-We’ll begin at Thingvellir National Park – a UNESCO World Heritage Site, due to its geological and historical importance.
+We’ll begin at Thingvellir National Park – a UNESCO World Heritage Site due to its geological and historical importance.
 It’s the original location of Althingi – a dramatic glacial plain where a group of Viking nobles founded the first Icelandic Parliament in 930 AD.
 The modern parliament in Reykjavik retains its name – making it one of the oldest democratic institutions in the world.
 Thingvellir also hosts a seismic rift valley that marks the ever-expanding gap between the Eurasian and North American tectonic plates.
 A unique place that is the only land visible land border between two continents.

 Our next stop will be the Geysir Geothermal area – famed for the bubbling geysers that have become synonymous with Iceland.
-We’ll see the, now dormant, Great Geysir – which was the first geyser to appear in the English language and gives them all their name.
+We’ll see the now dormant Great Geysir – which was the first geyser to appear in the English language and gives them all their name.
 Alongside Strokkur – the most active geyser in the area – firing boiling torrents of water up to 30 meters into the air every few minutes or so.
-The powerful geothermal forces beneath Iceland’s surface have made it the country it is today, and the Geysir Geothermal area is the best way to see their incredible power in the flesh.
+The powerful geothermal forces beneath Iceland’s surface have made it the country it is today, and the Geysir Geothermal area is the best way to see its incredible power in the flesh.

-We’ll then make the scenic drive to the Jokulsarlon Glacier Lagoon – passing moss-carpeted lava fields, volcanically scarred deserts and some spectacular rock formations that stand as vivid reminders of volcanic eruptions over the years.
+Our day begins with a hearty Icelandic breakfast before we head on the road towards the Jokulsarlon Glacier Lagoon and the nearby Diamond Beach – passing moss-carpeted lava fields, volcanically scarred deserts, and some spectacular rock formations that stand as vivid reminders of volcanic eruptions over the years.
 By then, you'll be able to catch sight of the majestic Breidamerkurjokull Glacier, which unfurls like a tongue from Vatnajokull, the largest glacier in the whole of Europe.

 The Jokulsarlon Glacier Lagoon lies in its shadow, famed for the glittering icebergs that float across its icy-blue surface.
 Many of them wash up on the nearby Diamond Beach, where they shine like beautiful diamonds against the black sands.
 Both places are breathtakingly beautiful and will leave you with memories you'll treasure forever.